DFE-Digital/publish-teacher-training/guides/setup-development.md

 you land nowhere unless Caddy is running.
 Fine for browsing, awkward for sign-in.

 If you're getting an error message, try `caddy stop` then try stopping the rails server `control C`.
 Then run `yarn build` followed by `yarn build:css`.
-Now restart the rails server `rails s` and then try `caddy start`.
+Now restart the rails server `rails s` and then start Caddy again with the command above.